adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-client.md

 ## OAUTH

 [get-oauth-token][] is a service that allows for pluggable behaviour to support requesting a bearer token from an OAUTH server for you to use as your authentation token when making an API request.
 Currently supported implementations are [Google Cloud][], [Microsoft Azure][], and [Salesforce][].
-Each of those are optional components that may require additional depdendencies and can be plugged into your configuration as a `access-token-builder` within [get-oauth-token][].
+Each of those are optional components that may require additional dependencies and can be plugged into your configuration as the `access-token-builder` within [get-oauth-token][].
 If successful, the token builder stores the token against the specified header (default is _Authorization_) so that you can use it as part of your authentication process (normally via an instance of `HttpURLConnectionAuthenticator`).

 Generally speaking; you can handle the OAUTH bearer token using standard services; a combination of a `http-request-service` with JSON parsing/path will generally get you to the correct `Authorization` value (in fact this is all that the [Salesforce][] token builder does); using [get-oauth-token][] just abstracts away some of the manual configuration that you would need to do.